North Carolina Eminent Domain Attorneys

 Unfortunately for private landowners, public use is broadly defined, and some affected landowners can find that their property is being condemned for dubious purposes.
 Even when reasons are justified, some property owners feel inadequately compensated for the inconveniences and far-reaching impacts of an acquisition.
 Landowners should work with an experienced eminent domain attorney in North Carolina to fight for their rights.

-At Sever Storey Walker, the mission of our eminent domain lawyers in North Carolina is to help property owners who are facing eminent domain and condemnation.
+At Sever Walker Padgitt, the mission of our eminent domain lawyers in North Carolina is to help property owners who are facing eminent domain and condemnation.
 We aim to hold condemners accountable for the land they wish to acquire, whether they are local, state, federal, or other entities.
 We‘ve represented hundreds of landowners and have handled eminent domain cases ranging from small pipeline acquisitions to large highway projects.

 When you work with our North Carolina eminent domain attorneys, you can be sure that you’re dealing with qualified attorneys who can represent you and help you get just compensation.